Global Underground: International recognition

 Billboard has recognized Global Underground as the first DJ mix compilation to place high-quality photographs of DJs on the album covers.
 This, it further asserted, played a part in turning DJs into superstar figures within the culture of electronic dance music.

 Thrive Records was the U.S. distributor for some of the early Global Underground releases.
 Global Underground albums had an alternate numbering sequence and had different artwork, but were otherwise the same.

 Catalogue

 This is the complete listing of available albums in the Global Underground main series which includes the sequential number of the album in the series, the performing DJ/producer, the location in which the performance took place and the official release date.
 The listed catalog numbers are for the British releases.
 The numbers on the albums distributed by Thrive in the United States are shown in parentheses - those without such labels do not have a differing release number.
-Global Underground also has several "sub-series" entitled Nubreed, Prototype, 24:7, Electric Calm, Afterhours, and most recently Global Underground DJ.
+Global Underground also has several "sub-series" entitled Nubreed, Prototype, 24:7, Electric Calm, Afterhours, Select, Adapt, and most recently Global Underground DJ.